 The failure of parties to provide sufficient information on a privilege log can lead to disputes between the parties.
-120 One mechanism to address this issue is seeking in camera review of some or all of the withheld documents by the court.
-121 Depending on the volume of documents subject to challenge, this can be a time-consuming process for the courts.
+122 One mechanism to address this issue is seeking in camera review by the court of some or all of the withheld documents.
+123 Depending on the volume of documents subject to challenge, this can be a time-consuming process for the courts.
 Whether to conduct an in camera review lies within the court's discretion.
-122 The decision turns on many factors, including whether it would be a needless use of the court's resources.
-123 To reduce the burden and to preserve the court's resources, a court may provide guidance to parties to apply to contested documents and recurrent
+124